 On this page

-That edge can be attained by eating well, good hydration, reliable recovery methods (i.e. rest and good quality sleep), measured training techniques and a whole lot of really, really hard work.
+That edge can come from smart choices like eating well, good hydration, getting quality sleep and following measured training techniques.
+It also takes dedication, discipline and a whole lot of really hard work.

-Whether it’s a suggestion from a coach or friend, or it’s a decision made solely for themselves – some athletes decide to cheat by taking banned substances, or using banned methods, putting them at risk of a four-year ban from all sport.
+Whether it’s a suggestion from a coach, a friend, or a personal decision using banned substances or using methods, puts athletes at risk of a 4-year ban from all sport.

-Some athletes believe that since many substances on the WADA Prohibited List are legitimate medications, that they must be safe to use.
-However, this couldn’t be further from the truth.
+Some athletes believe that since many substances on the WADA Prohibited List are legitimate medications, they must be safe to use.
+This is a dangerous misconception.

-Medications are for people with specific health issues – not for healthy athletes.
-These medications are not approved to be used by healthy people, in higher doses nor in combination with other substances.
-Taking them when your body doesn’t need them can cause serious damage to your body and destroy your athletic career.
+These medications are for people with specific health issues – not for healthy athletes.
+Using them without medical need, in high doses, or in combination with other substances can cause serious damage and end your sporting career.

 Testosterone and Anabolic Agents